 Amidst the Civil Rights Movement, Memphis Lee’s restaurant is slated for demolition.
 While Memphis fights to sell his diner for a fair price, the rest of the restaurant’s regulars search for work, love, and justice as their neighborhood continues to change in unpredictable ways.
-Two Trains Running explores Black identity in the 1960s with passion, humor, and prescience, demonstrating why Wilson is one of America’s most essential voices.
-With his singular point of view, Resident Artist Ron OJ Parson directs the penultimate play in Court’s ongoing commitment to staging all of Wilson’s American Century Cycle.
+Two Trains Running explores the identity of a black community in the 1960s with passion, humor, and prescience, demonstrating why Wilson is one of America’s most essential voices.
+With his singular point of view, Resident Artist Ron OJ Parson, a leading interpreter of Wilson’s works, directs the penultimate play in Court’s ongoing commitment to staging all of Wilson’s American Century Cycle.

 Directed by Ron OJ Parson